-The strategic vision of eroding capitalism sees the process of displacing capitalism from its dominant role in the economy in a similar way.
 Alternative, noncapitalist economic activities, embodying democratic and egalitarian relations, emerge in the niches where this is possible within an economy dominated by capitalism.
 These activities grow over time, both spontaneously and as a result of deliberate strategy.
 Some of these emerge as adaptations and initiatives from below within communities.
 Others are actively organized or sponsored by the state from above to solve practical problems.
 These alternative economic relations constitute the building blocks of an economic structure whose relations of production are characterized by democracy, equality, and solidarity.
 Struggles involving the state take place, sometimes to protect these spaces, other times to facilitate new possibilities.
 Periodically what seems to be structural "limits of possibility" are encountered, and to go beyond such limits may require more intense political mobilization directed at changing critical features of the "rules of the game" within which capitalism functions.
+Sometimes this involves dismantling some aspects of capitalist relations; other times, changing rules to tame capitalism.
 Often such mobilizations fail, but at least sometimes conditions are ripe for such changes, and the limits of possibility expand.
 Eventually, the cumulative effect of this interplay between changes from above and initiatives from below may reach a point where the socialist relations created within the economic ecosystem become sufficiently prominent in the lives of individuals and communities that capitalism can no longer be said to dominate the system as a whole.

-This strategic complex combines the progressive social democratic and democratic socialist vision of changing, from above, the rules of the game within which capitalism operates in order to neutralize its worst harms and create alternatives anchored in the state, with more anarchist visions of creating, from below, new economic relations that embody emancipatory aspirations.
+This strategic complex combines the progressive social democratic and democratic socialist vision of changing, from above, the rules of the game within which capitalism operates, with more anarchist visions of creating, from below, new economic relations that embody emancipatory aspirations.
 No political movement explicitly embraces this strategic complex of resisting, taming, dismantling and escaping capitalism in order to erode, in the long term, its dominance.
 But impulses in this direction can be found in political parties that have close ties to progressive social movements, such as Syriza in Greece and Podemos in Spain.
-Eroding capitalism might also resonate with youthful currents within some established center-left parties -- for example, Bernie Sanders supporters in the Democratic Party within the 2016 American presidential election or the Corbyn forces within the British Labor Party.
+Eroding capitalism also resonates with youthful currents within some established center-left parties -- for example, Bernie Sanders supporters in the Democratic Party within the 2016 American presidential election or the Corbyn forces within the British Labor Party.

 As a strategic vision, eroding capitalism is both enticing and far-fetched.
 It is enticing because it suggests that even when the state seems quite uncongenial for advances in social justice and emancipatory social change, there is still much that can be done.
 We can get on with the business of building a new world, not from the ashes of the old, but within the interstices of the old.
 It is far-fetched because it seems wildly implausible that the accumulation of emancipatory economic spaces within an economy dominated by capitalism could ever really erode and displace capitalism, given the immense power and wealth of large capitalist corporations and the dependency of most people's livelihoods on the well-functioning of the capitalist market.
-Surely if noncapitalist emancipatory forms of economic activities and relations ever grew to the point of threatening the dominance of capitalism, they would simply be crushed.
+Surely if non-capitalist emancipatory forms of economic activities and relations ever grew to the point of threatening the dominance of capitalism, they would simply be crushed.